 Evening lectures, Monday to Thursday at 7:30, at the church “A New World is Coming”

-Monday to Friday: Each day begins at the church (15 Margetts Rd, Spring Valley) at 8:00 am with the Act of Consecration of Man with the exception of Wednesday which begins with a lecture at 8:00 a.m. at the seminary (7 Carmen Court, Spring Valley).
+Monday to Friday: Each day begins at the church (15 Margetts Rd, Spring Valley) at 8:00 am with the Act of Consecration of Man with the exception of Wednesday which begins with a lecture at 8:00 a.m.
+AT THE CHURCH.
 Thursday’s service is celebrated in German.

 An organic, vegetarian breakfast is provided from 9:00 until 10:00 followed by morning lectures with two breaks before lunch, at 1:00 followed by a longer break and afternoon lectures.
 Please note breakfast and participation in the service is optional.